 Since its foundation our University has grown to become the institution it is today, educating around 30,000 students in the UK and abroad; delivering courses that provide relevant word-based skills; developing state-of-the-art teaching and learning environments; and embarking on world-leading research.

 Anglia Ruskin is one of the largest Universities in the East of England and has campuses in 3 of the region’s cities.
 We are based on two main Campuses: Cambridge, and Chelmsford in mid-Essex.
 We also have dedicated health care sites at Fulbourn, on the outskirts of Cambridge, and in Peterborough.
 Each of our campuses has a different feel, and different course focuses.

-Business Programmes Programme Name Duration of Study Bachelor of Science (Hons) Accounting and Finance 3 years Bachelor of Arts (Hons) Business Management 3 years Bachelor of Arts (Hons) Marketing 3 years Engineering Programmes Programme Name Duration of Study Bachelor of Engineering (Hons) Electronics 3 years or more can be completed locally Bachelor of Engineering (Hons) Mechanical Engineering 3 years or more can be completed locally Information Technology Programmes Programme Name Duration of Study Bachelor of Science (Hons) Computer Science 3 years or more can be completed locally Bachelor of Science (Hons) Business Information Systems 3 years or more can be completed locally Master Programme Programme Name Duration of Study Master of Business Administration (MBA) 1½ years
+Business Programmes Programme Name Duration of Study Bachelor of Science (Hons) Accounting and Finance 3 years + 6 months internship Bachelor of Arts (Hons) Business Management 3 years + 3 months internship Bachelor of Arts (Hons) Marketing 3 years + 3 months internship Engineering Programmes Programme Name Duration of Study Bachelor of Engineering (Hons) Mechanical Engineering 3 years + 4 months internship Information Technology Programmes Programme Name Duration of Study Bachelor of Science (Hons) Computer Science 3 years + 3 months internship Bachelor of Science (Hons) Business Information Systems 3 years + 3 months internship Master Programme Programme Name Duration of Study Master of Business Administration (MBA) 1½ years